LukeSmithxyz/based.cooking/src/turkey-smoked.md

 5. Place turkey in a foil baking pan with mixed vegatbles.
 If available, use a rack to elevate the turkey from the bottom of the pan.
 6. Add chicken broth until it coats the bottom of the pan.
 7. Cover the pan in foil.
-8. Ignite the charcoal grill; arrange the coals for inderect cooking.
-Try to maintain a temperature of 300-400 degrees F.
+8. Ignite the charcoal grill; arrange the coals for indirect cooking.
+Try to maintain a temperature of 300-400°F.
 9. Place the turkey in pan on the grill and cook inderectly for 1 hour.
 10. Remove the foil, and continue cooking over indirect heat.
 11. Periodically (every 15-30 minutes) baste the turkey with its own juices.
 If the bottom of the pan is dry, add chicken broth and reduce heat.